vyudu/CasADi.jl/README.md

 Please note:
 1. This repo is unofficial, not maintained by the original CasADi authors, and not affiliated with the CasADi project.
 2. There is no plan to include interfaces to all of CasADi capabilities.
 It has grown out of my own research needs and I am sharing it in case other people find it useful.
-Since [PyCall.jl](https://github.com/JuliaPy/PyCall.jl) is used, any aspect of CasADi not implemented in this interface can be easily accessed directly via PyCall.
+Since [PythonCall.jl](https://github.com/JuliaPy/PythonCall.jl) is used, any aspect of CasADi not implemented in this interface can be easily accessed directly via PythonCall.
 3. I am more than happy to accept contributions and discuss potential changes that could improve this package.

 ## Example: Create NLP solver